swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

   paths to the build invocations, a different name is needed for this module map as the `-import-underlying-module` should only be able to find one `module.modulemap` file from the given import paths.
-- Else, the product module map’s contents will be generated via the same generation rules established in [SE-0038] with an added step to generate the `.Swift` submodule.
+- Else, the module map’s contents will be generated via the same generation rules established in [SE-0038] with an added step to generate the `.Swift` submodule.
 This file is called `module.modulemap` and lives in the build directory.